Propp's Morphology and Comics: "Amazing Spider-Man #1"

 Our first issue—simply titled "Spider-Man!"—opens immediately at the end of Amazing Fantasy #15.
 Peter bemoans the loss of his uncle and his new abilities: "I wish there was never such a thing [as these powers]!" he laments.
 But then he sees Aunt May speaking with the landlord, promising him money at a later date.
 Here is where the problem arises: without Uncle Ben's income—the source of which, it should be stated, is never elaborated upon—the Parkers are facing serious money woes.
 Thus, a problem and a lack are identified for Aunt May and her young nephew.

 In Part 2 of this issue, "The Chameleon Strikes!", Peter actually considers a solution to his financial problems: joining the Fantastic Four!
 Here, Peter, as Spider-Man, has come up with a way to alter the status quo.
 As a solo adventurer, his needs are not completely met.
-Perhaps by joining a team of heroes can his problems be solved.
+Perhaps by joining a team of heroes, his problems can be solved.
 While he initially comes to blows with the team, Spidey eventually manages to tell them what's he looking for.

 Interdiction: Aunt May/The FF